tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 {: #ds-announce title="Hybrid Authentication Announcement"}

-The announcement include a list of N algorithms could be used for hybrid signature
+The announcement includes a list of N algorithms could be used for hybrid signature

 * Auth Method: A new value to be allocated by IANA
 * Cert Link N: Links corresponding signature algorithm N with a particular CA. as defined in {{Section 3.2.2 of RFC9593}}
 * Alg N Flag:
   * C: set to 1 if the algorithm could be used in type-1 setup
   * S: set to 1 if the algorithm could be used in type-2 setup
-  * C and S MUST NOT be zero at the same time
+  * Both C and S MAY be set to 1 but MUST NOT set to zero at the same time
   * RESERVED: set to 0

 ~~~~~~~~~~~